Am I unemployable now?

 From being an unemployed stay-at-home mom to being a career professional, I’ve learned several powerful ways to keep yourself in the game, even when you aren’t working.
 By using some of these suggestions, you can always feel employable.

 When you aren’t working, whether by choice or by circumstances beyond your control, it can feel uncomfortable to say the least.
 You may even wonder Am I unemployable now?
-That’s probably not the case and I can show you seven ways to counteract that worry that you are somehow now unemployable.
+That’s probably not the case and I can show you seven ways to always be employable.

 I can remember times in my life when I felt so worthless because I didn’t have a job.
 I loved being a stay at home mom.
 But when I wasn’t making a financial contribution, it was hard to maintain a feeling of being worthwhile.
 I even began to wonder if I was unemployable.

 Later, as I trailed my husband when he was transferred, I wondered how I would get back to work in a new place—yet again.
 Eventually I was able to take the steps I’m sharing with you now and turn this into my area of expertise.
 For 8+ years, I’ve been a career advisor and a professional resume writer.